Man charged after Joliet crime spree, police chase

 The same man is also accused of robbing a 7-11 on Essington Road moments later.
 The man walked into the store and demanded all the money from the cash register, police said.
 The suspect then fled the area in a red Cadillac SUV.

-The same suspect then attempted rob a nearby Chase Bank at about 1 p.m., police said.
+The same suspect then attempted to rob a nearby Chase bank at about 1 p.m., police said.

-At about 1:22 p.m. the suspect was located by an officer on Caton Far Road and Cryder Lane.
+At about 1:22 p.m. the suspect was located by an officer on Caton Farm Road and Cryder Lane.
 The suspect led police on a chase before he was taken into custody in the area of Route 30 and Spangler Road.

 The suspect, 34-year-old Thomas Manaras Jr. of Plainfield, has been charged with two counts of attempted robbery, one count of possession of a stolen vehicle and citations related to aggravated fleeing and eluding, police said.